handsomefencer/maizzle-compose/README.md

 ## Why use Maizzle Compose?

-Maizzle helps you to write clean and fast email templates using inline styles.
-Rails allows you to preview them with interpolated code.
+Maizzle helps you write clean and fast email templates using inline styles and Rails lets you to preview them with interpolated code.

 With Maizzle Compose, you get both.